 You will require secondary home insurance if you own a second home, whether it be a house, condo, or cottage that you occupy in addition to your primary residence.

 Your primary homeowners insurance policy will not provide coverage for a secondary residence.
 Many insurance companies do not require a new policy to be purchased in order to receive coverage for your secondary home.
 The insurance company can add your second home to your existing homeowners insurance policy.
+If you have a secondary home, make sure to update or complete a new home inventory list to include the items at your secondary residence.

 It is important to be aware that you are not able to purchase better coverage for your secondary residence in comparison to your primary home.